kennedy0/aseprite-colorize/README.md

 ![](img/modes.gif)

 ## How does it work?
-Colorize matches each of the colors in your sprite with a color in your palette.
+Colorize matches each color in your sprite with a color in your palette.
-The method used for matching the colors depends on the mode and settings.
+The method used for matching the colors depends on the mode and options.
-It then recolors your sprite, substituting each color form the sprite with its corresponding palette color.
+It then recolors your sprite, substituting each color from the sprite with its corresponding palette color.

-By default, all colors in the palette are used, but by selecting one more more colors in the palette, you can limit the operation to just those colors.
+By default, all colors in the palette are used, but by selecting one more more colors in the palette you can limit the operation to just those colors.

 ## Colorize Mode